Twomey effect

 The Twomey effect describes how additional cloud condensation nuclei (CCN), possibly from anthropogenic pollution, may increase the amount of solar radiation reflected by clouds.
 This is an indirect effect (or radiative forcing) by such particles, as distinguished from direct effects (forcing) due to enhanced scattering or absorbing radiation by such particles not in clouds.

 Cloud droplets normally form on aerosol particles that serve as CCN.
-Increasing the number concentration of CCN can lead to formation of more cloud droplets, which, in turn, have smaller size.
+Increasing the number density of CCN can lead to formation of more cloud droplets with a smaller size.